-"Variable direct cost of sales" at 31 December 2019 and 2018 includes the variable costs directly attributed to the company's services provided.
-Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and equity since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled €1,529 thousand in 2019 (2018: €1,621 thousand) (Note 17); the variable costs that the stock exchange governing companies and BME Sistemas de Negociación, S.A. invoiced to the Company for trades involving securities listed for trading in the official secondary markets and multilateral trading systems and of which the Company was informed for the clearing thereof, in accordance with the agreement signed in the fourth quarter of 2016, amounting to €373 thousand in 2019 (2018: €443 thousand) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, which the Company was informed for the clearing thereof, in accordance with the agreement signed in 2017, amounting to €894 thousand in 2019 (2018: €1,000 thousand) (Note 17) and agent fees for the OTC segment on interest rates amounting to €10 thousand in 2019 (2018: €10 thousand).
+"Variable direct cost of sales" at 31 December 2020 and 2019 includes the variable costs directly attributed to the company's services provided.
+Specifically, this heading includes variable costs of settlement services (equity segment since the first phase of the Reform entered into force and equity since the second phase of the Reform entered into force) that Iberclear invoiced to the Company, which totalled €1,593 thousand in 2020 (€1,529 thousand in 2019) (Note 17); the variable costs that the stock exchange governing companies and BME Sistemas de Negociación, S.A. invoiced to the Company for trades involving securities listed for trading in the various official secondary markets and multilateral trading systems and of which the Company was informed for the clearing thereof, in accordance with the agreement signed in the fourth quarter of 2016, amounting to €1,115 thousand in 2020 (€373 thousand in 2019) (Note 17); and the variable costs that MEFF Sociedad Rectora del Mercado de Productos Derivados, S.A. - Sociedad Unipersonal invoiced to the Company for the nominal amount traded on financial derivatives, which the Company was informed for the clearing thereof, in accordance with the agreement signed in 2017, amounting to €732 thousand in 2020 (€894 thousand in 2019) (Note 17) and agent fees for the OTC segment on interest rates amounting to €10 thousand in 2020 (€10 thousand in 2019).

-The variable direct costs of operations pending payment at 31 December 2019 and 2018, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised under "Trade and other payables - Other payables" in the balance sheet.
+The variable direct costs of operations pending payment at 31 December 2020 and 2019, including outstanding amounts owed to Bolsas y Mercados Españoles Group companies (Note 17), are recognised under "Trade and other payables - Other payables" in the balance sheet.